videvelop/cloud-learn/hello-worlds-to-aws/005-s3-bucket-for-store-retrieve-backup-RDB-onprem-to-ec2/README.md

 7.  ssh to the ec2 instance.
 ```
 $ # get the caller identity.
 You'd see the role you assciated.
-EC2 is associated with this role and that helps EC2 to get a token from STS (Simple Token Service) and that token is used for executing other aws cli commands.
+EC2 is associated with this role and that helps EC2 to get a token from STS (Simple Token Service) and that token provides permissions for executing other aws cli commands such as "aws s3 cp".
 $  aws sts get-caller-identity
 {
-    "Account": "98765415043",
+    "Account": "099999915043",
     "UserId": "AROAQVI987659876598YTJ:i-067f48b0a6498d76a",
     "Arn": "arn:aws:sts::099999915043:assumed-role/ec2-read-s3-backup-role/i-067f48b0a6498d76a"
 }